When Will UDISE Portal Open 2026-27 – Module-Wise Schedule, Live Status Check & Preparation Guide

 Here are the most common questions people ask about When Will UDISE Portal Open 2026-27 – Module-Wise Schedule, Live Status Check & Preparation Guide.

 Based on past years, the UDISE+ School Profile Module typically opens in June 2026.
 The SDMS (Student Module) opens in July–August 2026.
-These dates are not officially published in advance — the portal becomes accessible without prior announcement.
+The government does not officially publish these dates in advance — the portal becomes accessible without prior announcement.
 To check the current status, visit udiseplus.gov.in directly and attempt login with your school's UDISE code.

 "Scheduled maintenance" messages typically last 4–48 hours and appear during routine updates.
 This is different from the portal being closed for the off-season.
 If the maintenance message has been showing for more than 3 days, your Block MIS Coordinator will have information on the expected restoration time.
-During maintenance, only login is blocked — data you already submitted is not affected.
+During maintenance, the system only blocks login — maintenance does not affect data that you already submitted.

 To check if SDMS is open right now: go to sdms.udiseplus.gov.in directly.
 If the login page loads and accepts your UDISE code, the portal is open.
 If it shows "portal not active for current session" or a blank screen after login, the portal is in the closed phase for data entry.
 During May–June, SDMS is typically closed between sessions.